Depo & Cypionate Dosage Chart

-A Superior Form of Treatment
+A Superior Treatment for Testosterone Replacement

 The thing is... not everyone loves needles.
 Understandably so.

-What's the point?
+So what's the point?
 Why use less invasive methods if they're barely going to work, with an increased chance of side effects included.

 The good news is - injections allow for higher and more stable testosterone levels, and are about 5 - 10 times cheaper!